juliushuck/generate-route/README.md

 # generate-route

 This package can generate route structures and build routes.
-It supports nested routes, parameter placeholders and query parameters.
+It supports sub routes, parameter placeholders and query parameters.
 It can be used for APIs, SPAs, apps, etc.

 ## All features